 - How can Wagner College foster a campus climate that welcomes and supports individuals from underrepresented groups?

 - How can Wagner College further integrate diversity and global content and issues across the curricula?

 - How can Wagner College Take steps to increase the breadth and depth of Wagner connections with underrepresented groups throughout New York City?

-Dr. Ruta Shah-Gordon, Vice President for Internationalization, Intercultural Affairs, Campus Life, and Cheif of Staff.
+Dr. Ruta Shah-Gordon, Vice President for Internationalization, Intercultural Affairs, Campus Life, and Chief of Staff.

-Jazzmine Clarke-Glover, SHRM-SCP, Chief Human Resources Officer & Title IX Coordinator
+Jazzmine Clarke-Glover, SHRM-SCP Vice President of Workplace Culture and Inclusion Chief Human Resources Officer (CHRO), Chief Diversity Officer (CDO) & Title IX Coordinator

 Dr. Utteeyo Dasgupta